But, not to worry, we got you covered.

 Quick Introduction to Barcelona Hostels

 Average price for a bed: Quite pricey for European standards, yet a budget option.
-A bed in a dorm can be as cheap as 15-20€ in winter and easily up to 35€ or more in summer.
+A bed in a dorm can be as cheap as 15-20€ per night in winter and easily up to 35€ per night or more in summer.
 This is a rough average just to give you an idea.

 Check-In and Check Out: The average check-in time is from 15:00 (3pm), while the Check Out time is before 11:00 (11am).
 Hostels usually offer luggage storage in case you arrive earlier or leave later.
 Make sure you check if luggage storage is free or if there is an extra cost.